statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 plt.show()
 ```

-By focusing on the unified concept of **loss minimization**, we can see that even complex, non-linear models follow the same principles as basic linear regression—only the structure of the model and the basis functions (kernels) change.
+By focusing on the unified concept of loss minimization, we can see that even complex, non-linear models follow the same principles as basic linear regression—only the structure of the model and the basis functions (kernels) change.